 Beginner Chess Puzzles

 Chess players are always on the lookout for ways to improve their games.
-Winning chess strategies and chess tactics can be found in many different areas.
-One of the most important tools to improving your chess game is the use of chess puzzles like these.
+Winning strategies and tactics can be found in many different areas.
+One of the most important tools to improving your game is the use of puzzles like these.

 “Chess is a great game.
 No matter how good one is, there is always somebody better.
 No matter how bad one is, there is always somebody worse.”
 I.A.
 Horowitz